Family: Malvaceae

 Dimensions6 feet or larger

-Maintenanceleave a 6 inch portion of the stem when cutting back in the fall, they are very slow to emerge in the spring and this will mark their spot
+MaintenanceWhen cutting back in the fall, leave a six-inch portion of the stem; they are very slow to emerge in the spring, and this will mark their spot.

 Propagationseeds